The Trail of the Lonesome Pine (song)

 "The Trail of the Lonesome Pine" is a popular song published in 1913, with lyrics by Ballard MacDonald and music by Harry Carroll.
 It was inspired by John Fox Jr.'s 1908 novel of the same title, but whereas the novel was set in the Cumberland Mountains of Kentucky, the song refers to the Blue Ridge Mountains of Virginia.
 In it, the singer expresses his love for his girl, June, who is waiting for him under the titular pine tree.
-It is perhaps best known for being performed by Laurel and Hardy in the 1937 film Way Out West.
-This version became a UK Singles Chart hit in 1975, some years after both actors had died.
+It was performed by Laurel and Hardy in the 1937 film Way Out West and this version became a UK Singles Chart hit in 1975, some years after both actors had died.

 History

 It was recorded by Henry Burr and Albert Campbell on March 4, 1913, and was successful in America.
 Elsie Baker and James F. Harrison's version also sold well in the same year.
+The song is featured in the stage play The Trail Of The Lonesome Pine, and is played during the opening credits of the 1936 film adaptation.